RussCannon/ksh-scripts/README.md

 Folders contain the following:

 - Functions - Scripts that are intended to be used as callable subroutines through the function path variable FPATH.
 This folder contains scripts that are callable by scripts or from the command-line.
 Each script has a file name that matches the function name within the script.
 There is one function per script.
-- Snippits - Small programs and routines that demonstrate some capability of Korn Shell or describe solutions that I have found for various programming challenges I have faced.
+- Tutorials - Small programs and routines that demonstrate some capability of Korn Shell or describe solutions that I have found for various programming challenges I have faced.

 <b>Coding Standards and Style</b>